Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Experiments

-\textbf{Analysis on gated fusion.} In this paper, we introduce a novel gated fusion approach for improved discriminative feature representation.
+\textbf{Analysis on gated fusion.} In this paper, we introduce a gated fusion approach to improve feature representation.
 In order to further analyze the gated fusion, we compare it with other commonly used fusion strategies including Conv fusion and Average fusion in Table \ref{tab:aba_gate_merge} using FCOS with VGG16.
 In Table \ref{tab:aba_gate_merge}, ``w/o OSGF'' means that the OSGF module is removed from our method. ``Conv fusion'' indicates the fusion weights in OSGF are obtained by using $1 \times 1$ convolution, and ``Average fusion'' means averaging features of convolution kernels in OSGF.
 From Table~\ref{tab:aba_gate_merge}, we can observe that, in S1, all three fusion methods can improve the performance.
 In specific, the OSGF with our gated fusion strategy improves the mAP score from 22.0\% to 24.7\% with 2.7\% performance gains, outperforming those using Conv and Average fusion methods with 23.2\% and 22.8\% mAP scores.
 Likewise, in S2, OSGF with our gated fusion achieves the best performance, evidencing the effectiveness of gated mechanism for representation learning.

-In addition, from Table \ref{tab_modified_gate}, we can observe that the improved OSGF in this work contains less parameters and meanwhile achieves better performance compared to that in the preliminary conference version~\cite{zhou2022multi}, which indicates the advantages of our improved OSGF.
+In addition, from Table \ref{tab_modified_gate}, we can observe that the improved OSGF in this work contains less parameters.
+For example, the number of parameters are reduced from 17M to 14M for OSGF in FCOS-based MGA and from 55M to 50M in Faster-RCNN-based MGA, which is attributed to the designed shared convolutional weights.
+Meanwhile, we also see that better performance has been achieved using refined OSGF in this work compared that using the conference-version OSGF~\cite{zhou2022multi}, which is attributed to the overall design of our OSGF and indicates its advantages.

-\textbf{Comparison of EMA and AEMA.} To show the effectiveness of our proposed AEMA, we compare it with EMA using FCOS with VGG16 as shown in Table \ref{tab:comparison_ema_AEMA}.
-From Table \ref{tab:comparison_ema_AEMA}, we obverse that EMA brings in a 1.2\% performance gain by improving the result from 45.3\% to 46.5\%.
+\textbf{Comparison of EMA and AEMA.} To show the effectiveness of our proposed AEMA, we compare it with EMA using FCOS with VGG16 as shown in Tab.~\ref{tab:comparison_ema_AEMA}.
+From Tab.~\ref{tab:comparison_ema_AEMA}, we obverse that EMA brings in a 1.2\% performance gain by improving the result from 45.3\% to 46.5\%.
 However, when using the proposed AEMA, the performance is improved to 47.9\% with 2.6\% gains, which demonstrates the superiority of our AEMA in learning better pseudo labels for detection.